 When did you first realize you wanted to be a writer?

-I’m always pushing for that one more secret for my readers.
-Can you tell us something about your new release that is NOT in the blurb.
+Tracy, I gotta ask…can you tell us something about your newest release that is NOT in the blurb.

 Enjoy an Excerpt